Key West High School

 Key West High School (KWHS) is a public high school in Key West, Florida, United States.
 It is part of the Monroe County School District.

-It was originally at the site of the current Key West City Hall and opened in 1906.
+The school opened in 1906, and was originally located at the site of the current Key West City Hall.
 It served as a last resort shelter during Hurricane Irma in 2017.

 Extracurricular activities

 The school has various clubs including NJROTC, GSA (Gay Straight Alliance), Choir (Misty's, VIPS, Concert, and Freshman), Band (Marching, Concert, Jazz), National Honor Society and Beta Club.